 - Obtain a Portuguese Taxpayer Identification Number and appoint a Portuguese Tax Representative

-- This requirement will depend on the Consulate’s demands; in some countries, the opening of an account only takes place once the applicant comes to Portugal.
+- This requirement will depend on the Consulate’s demands; in some countries, opening an account only takes place once the applicant comes to Portugal.

 - Open a banking account in Portugal.

-- This requirement will depend on the Consulate’s demands; in some countries, the account opening only takes place once the applicant comes to Portugal.
+- This requirement will depend on the Consulate’s demands; in some countries, the account opening only occurs once the applicant comes to Portugal.

-- Secure long-term accommodation in Portugal (by either buying, renting, or borrowing a property).
+- Secure long-term accommodation in Portugal (by buying, renting, or borrowing a property).

 - Please note that the accommodation’s address will determine the specific immigration service branch responsible for issuing your residence permit.
-If you are looking to relocate to Madeira Island, be sure to secure accommodation on the island so that the island’s branch authorities take care of your process.
+If you want to relocate to Madeira Island, secure accommodation on the island so that the island’s branch authorities take care of your process.
 Otherwise, you will have to fly to the Portuguese mainland to hold the appointment for the residence permit.

-- Apply online for a residence visa and for an interview at the Portuguese Consulate serving the current region of legal residence, even if the applicant’s nationality entitles entering Portugal without a visa.
+- Apply online for a residence visa and for an interview at the Portuguese Consulate serving the current region of legal residence, even if the applicant’s nationality entitles entering Portugal without a permit.

 - This may imply using a third-party provider that some embassies contract.
 Please check this matter with the Portuguese diplomatic mission that has jurisdiction over your residential area.